Last updated on February 2, 2026

 So, I decided to look for inspiration.

-After I’ve read an amazing series on spur lines found in Czech Republic, I got a lot of inspiration and started to try things out.
 I knew that I wanted some at spur on right side of the chimney with at least two tracks and in my head it was using a small engine to move cars around all day and a train would bring/collect cars on the spare storage track it would have.
 At that point I also knew I wanted the scenery be somewhere in hills.
 Main contestants were a mill and a quarry.

-Aaaaand the winner iiiiis….. quarry!
+And the winner is….. a quarry!

 Now, that I know that the main spur is a quarry, kinds of rolling stock will I be running and that it was in a hilly area, I gave a good thinking about a good place for the setting.
 My mind immediately went into Záhorie.
 The area is located around the borders of Austria and Czech Republic, full of very small train stations and is also a “host” of many quarries – sand, lime, etc.

-The reason for this is the fact that I want to build a fun layout where I can run my kit built rolling stock.
 I will try to keep it with the spirit of the area using some of my childhood memories while visiting distant family, but I’m more interested in operations rather than recreating a diorama for this one.

-What about the left?
+What about the left side?

 This, admittedly took the most amount of refinement.
 I just couldn’t find a good mix of track length, amount of sidings and a theme for at least one stub track I could use to bring some more cargo action to that side as well.
 Just as I was almost ready to give up, let it be for a week or two and come back with a fresh view would it not be for a completely random moment while playing Train Simulator World.
 I’ve been hauling cargo on the Mittenwald bahn and the little station “Innsbruck Hötting” was very attractive.